Sourdough Glossary: 60+ Sourdough Terms and Definitions Explained

 Pre-Shape

-Pre-shape refers to the initial shaping of the dough after the bulk fermentation stage and before the final shaping.
+Pre-shape refers to the first shaping of the dough after bulk fermentation.

 After pre-shaping, the dough is typically allowed to rest for a short bench rest before the final shaping.